The Iron Man (novel): Story

 The Iron Man arrives seemingly from nowhere, and his appearance is described in detail.
 He first appears falling off a cliff, but his various pieces reassemble themselves, starting with his hands finding his eyes and progressing from there.
 He is unable to find one ear, which was taken by seagulls earlier, and walks into the sea to find it.

 He eventually returns to the country and begins to feed on local farm equipment.
 When the farm hands discover their destroyed tractors and excavators, a trap is set consisting of a covered pit on which a red lorry is set as bait.
 Hogarth, a local boy, lures the Iron Man to the trap.
 The plan succeeds, and the Iron Man is buried alive.
 The next spring, the Iron Man digs himself free of the pit.
 To keep him out of the way, Hogarth brings the Iron Man to a scrap-heap to feast.
 The Iron Man promises not to cause further trouble for the locals, as long as no one troubles him.

 Time passes, and the Iron Man is treated as merely another member of the community.
-However, astronomers monitoring the sky make and Ibhan a frightening new discovery: an enormous space-being, resembling a dragon, moving from orbit to land on Earth.
+However, astronomers monitoring the sky make a frightening new discovery: an enormous space-being, resembling a dragon, moving from orbit to land on Earth.
 The creature (soon dubbed the "Space-Bat-Angel-Dragon") crashes heavily on Australia (which it is large enough to cover the whole of) and demands that humanity provide him with food (anything alive) or he will take it by force.